-However, in today’s post we want take a step or two back and revisit the reasons why Aim2D was created.
-Why it needs to exist at all.
+This is why Aim2D was created, why we feel it needs to exist.
 So, to recap, in the words of our site:

 For serious small businesses trying to get a handle on the China market, it is hard work – the fake news, negative news, conspiracy theories make it an uphill battle.
 Aim2D attempts to rectify this with a collation of sites which are more useful and relevant to businesses who want to understand China and Chinese consumers.
 No flannel, no horse manure, no chocolate coating.